dwdas9/home/articles/SharePoint/SharePoint216FarmUpgrade.md

 ## Topology Recommendation

-We recommend the following farm topology for a high-availability, on-premises SharePoint 2016 farm with six servers, utilizing the latest features such as MinRole
+As the client wants to have an in-country farm due to data regulations.
+We recommend the following farm topology for a high-availability, on-premises SharePoint 2016 farm with six servers, using the latest features such as MinRole

 ![alt text](image-8.png)